Writing Intensive Courses

 CO 202: Writing for Social Change

 A reflective service learning course, Writing for Social Change pairs students with local non-profits in the researching and writing of a grant proposal.
-Students also write a news bulletin and may engage in some social media work.
+Students will write a "letter to Uncle Dan" to explore persuasive techniques when engaging with dissenting viewpoints and create a social media portfolio.

 CO 328: Research, Writing, and Technology